Green jay: Taxonomy

+Hybrids

+A hybrid between green jay and the only distantly-related blue jay Cyanocitta cristata, given the portmanteau name "grue jay", has been documented in southern Texas where the ranges of the two species meet.

 Description

 Green jays are 25–29 cm in length.
 Weight ranges from 66 to 110 g.
 They have feathers of yellowish-white with blue tips on the top of the head, cheeks and nape.
-The breast and underparts range from bright yellow in the south (e.g. C. l. maya in the Yucatan) to pale green in the north (e.g. C. l. glaucescens in Texas).
+The breast and underparts range from bright yellow in the south (e.g. C. l. maya in the Yucatán) to pale green in the north (e.g. C. l. glaucescens in Texas).
 The upper parts are rich green.
 The color of the iris depends on the subspecies, ranging from dark brownish in the north to bright yellow in the south.

 Behavior

 Green jays feed on a wide range of insects and other invertebrates and various cereal grains.
-They take ebony (Ebenopsis spp.) seeds where these occur, and also any oak species' acorns, which they will cache.
+They take Ebenopsis seeds where these occur, and also acorns of any oak species, which they will cache.
 Meat and human scraps add to the diet when opportunity arises.
 Green jays have been observed using sticks as tools to extract insects from tree bark.